jolynch/website/content/posts/supermarkets_and_efficient_queueing.md

 enbarassing quantity of that time thinking about how they are making queueing theory tradeoffs.
 Supermarkets usually have multiple employees that can run cash registers, or bag groceries, or help customers.
-Customers arrive with varying durations of work, some of them are buying just a few items and some are buying massive quantities of food such as delicious Mac and Cheese.
+Customers arrive with varying durations of work, some customers are buying just a few items and some are buying groceries for a family of ten for two weeks.

-This is just like a web service that a software engineer that works on the backend of a website might write, except that the food to check out are web requests and the employees are CPUs running a web worker (be it a thread or a process, it's still a worker).
-Often different requests are more expensive than others, they might require more computation, and our goal is to service them as quickly and fairly as possible.
+This is just like a service that a software engineer who works on the backend of a website might write, except that the food to check out are web requests and the employees are CPUs running a web worker (be it a thread or a process, it's still a worker).
+Typcically some requests are more expensive than others meaning that they might require more computation or database work, and our goal is to service them as quickly and fairly as possible.

 It turns out that people who design supermarkets (food distribution engineers shall we say) and software engineers have similar goals: process the maximum